|

 information held by the United States Archives.
 The

-spirit of the proposal was described as,
+spirit of the proposal was described as, "The interests of the United States

 and its citizens are best served by making information regarding the affairs of Government